elendil95/ansible/notes.md

 this could be fixed by installing the module from ansible galaxy beforehand w `ansible-galaxy collection install -r requirements.yml`

 you can clone repo and run playbook loocally with `ansible-playbook -K local.yml`

+after everything works, remember to add an extra role to remove the aur_builder user, as well as its config file in sudousers.d